peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-19 Crystal Night.md

 	- They complain to Oz, who tears a strip off her leather armor to make them a new loop
 	- They thank Oz and kiss her on the cheek
 - Hymn chugs another drink and immediately passes out
-- The party minus Mabel settle in for a long rest with Arthur and Pill in one room, Lysanderoth by himself, and Oz an Hymn in the deluxe room
+- The party minus Mabel settle in for a long rest with [[NPC/Arthur\|Arthur]] and Pill in one room, Lysanderoth by himself, and Oz an Hymn in the deluxe room
 - Mabel returns with a small bag of gold and a painting
 	- She casts Scrying on the [[NPC/Evil Firbolg\|evil firbolg]] that hangs out with [[NPC/Captain Janken\|Captain Janken]]
 	- Finds him in layers of clothing in the fog walking beside a river